A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Conclusion and Future Work

 We used HYDRA to design novelty-aware agents for three complex, mixed discrete-continuous domains: CartPole++, ScienceBirds++, and PogoStick.
 We found that the method can be implemented in a domain-independent fashion with few domain-specific elements that guide search and establish a success criterion.
-Through empirical analyses, we show that learning by model repair can learn quickly, requiring only few interactions with the environment.
+Through empirical analyses, we show that adaptation by model repair and task re-prioritization enables the agents to accommodate novelties.
+Model repair can occur rapidly, requiring only a few interactions with the environment.
 Further, revisions are expressed in the language the model is written in and therefore, are interpretable by design.
 A model designer can inspect what the agent learns.
 Our analyses show that the proposed method retains the strengths of model-based reasoning methods (structure and explicability) while making them adaptable to changing environmental dynamics.
 We also demonstrate that learning by model repair can alleviate some challenges inherent in modeling a complex domain - if the domain designer writes an inaccurate model, the proposed method can iterate it based on observations from the environment.

+Recently, \cite{chao2023novelty} designed and evaluated a HYDRA agent on a high-fidelity wargaming simulator highlighting that the HYDRA framework is domain-independent and supports the design of open-world learning agents for a variety of environments.